2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 ### How the Current User is Automatically Detected

-The current user is always provided by the environment (DNN or Oqtane).
+The current user is always provided by the environment (Dnn or Oqtane).
 If no user is identified, the platform always tells 2sxc that the user is _Anonymous_.

 ### What is Affected by the Current User